 Here’s a quick video I put together of my Lazenne wine suitcase:

-So are you interested in bringing wine back from France?
+So are you interested in bringing wine back from France and how to pack wine in a suitcase?
 Hope that helped you to figure out how to bring wine back from France the safe way.

-Is wine luggage something you’d use to bring wine back from France?
+Is wine luggage for air travel something you’d use to bring wine back from France?
 Talk to me in the comments about your experience bringing wine into the US!

-This is a sponsored collaboration with Lazenne.
+This wine luggage post is a sponsored collaboration with Lazenne.
 Thank you for supporting the brands that support Oui In France.
 All opinions, as always, are my own.

 Thank you to Philippe and team at Les Compagnons Cavistes for letting me photograph the Wine Check in their beautiful shop.